zxp771/SFDFuse/README.md

 **3. Results in Our Paper**

-If you want to infer with our CDDFuse and obtain the fusion results in our paper, please run
+If you want to infer with our SFDFuse and obtain the fusion results in our paper, please run
 ```
 python test.py
 ```